IssaHanou/BEP_1920_Q2/back-end/resources/manuals/room_manual.md

 - `id`: this is the id of a device.
 Write it in camelCase, e.g. "controlBoard".
 This id should be unique compared to other device ids and also the rule ids as well as the timer ids.
 - `description`: this is optional and can contain more information about the device.
 This can be displayed in the front-end, so should be readable and in Dutch.
-- `input`: defines type of values to be expected as input.
+- `input`: defines the type of values to be expected as input.
 The keys are component ids and values are types of input (in string format).
     Possible types are: "string", "boolean", "numeric", "array", or a custom name.
-- `output`: defines what this components outputs as their status and what instructions can be performed on this component
+- `output`: defines the outputs that can be expected, with their status and what instructions can be performed on these components
-    - `type`: defines type of values to be expected as output.
+    - `type`: defines the type of values to be expected as output.
 Possible types are: "string", "boolean", "numeric", "array", or a custom name.
     - `instructions`: this is a map of the name of an instruction to the type of argument the instruction takes
     - `label`: this is a list of possible labels this component listens to when an action gets called on a label.

 ### Timers
-This will be a list of all the time related actions/conditions. all timers have to be started in a action and be checked in a condition to be used.
+This will be a list of all the time-related actions/conditions. all timers have to be started in an action and be checked in a condition to be used.
 - `id`: this will be the id of the timer.
 Write in camelCase and numbers are fine, e.g. "timerHint1".
 This id should be unique compared to other timers ids and also the rule ids as well as the device ids.
 - `duration`: This will be the duration after which the timer will trigger to true and the conditions containing the timer will be checked to execute actions.
 The format is XhXmXs, each size optional, e.g. 1h30m30s, 40m30s, 1m30s

 ### Puzzles
-Puzzles is an array of puzzle objects, which have a
+This will be a list of puzzle objects, which have the following properties:

 - `name`: name of puzzle.
 This can be displayed in the front-end, so should be readable and in Dutch.
 - `rules`: array of rule objects (see below)